auanasgheps/snapraid-aio-script/README.md

 	- Made for external services or mail binaries with different commands than `mailx`.
 	- Configure the path of the script or the mail binary to be invoked.
 	- You can still use native services since it only replaces the standard email.
+ 	- You can choose to run the final hook before or after the spindown command, if configured.
 - Update Check - enabled by default
   	- The script will check via GitHub if there's an update and alert the user via the configured notification systems
   	- If you don't like this, it can be disabled